camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 :::tip

-- You will achieve different results with different models.
+- You will achieve different results with different LLM models.
 Test different models until you find the one that best suits your budget and accuracy requirements.
 - You can save and overwrite the test case at any time with your latest results.

 :::

 ## Step 3: Validate extraction

 On the **Validate extraction** tab, validate and test your configured data extraction against your uploaded documents.
-This step evaluates the data extraction results produced by an LLM foundation model using your extraction fields.
+This step evaluates the data extraction results produced by the LLM model, using your extraction fields and prompts.

 <img src={IdpValidationResultsImg} alt="Validate extraction screen" />

-1. **Project extraction model**: Select the LLM foundation model you want to use for validation.
+1. **Project extraction model**: Select the LLM model to use for validation.
 1. Click **Test all documents** to run the extraction validation against all your uploaded sample documents.
 1. The extraction validation results are shown in the **Testcase results** column.
    - A [validation status](#validation-status) summary is shown for each field to indicate the accuracy of the data extracted from each document.
-For example, if the extracted value was as expected for a document, it is shown as a “Pass”.
+For example, if the extracted value matches the expected test case output, it is shown as a “Pass”.
-   - Click on a field to expand the details and see detailed results for individual documents.
+   - Click on a field to expand the detailed results for each individual document.
-   - Click Run failed test case(s) to
+   - Click **Run failed test case**(s) to...
-1. If your evaluation results are not successful, try the following and run the validation again:
+1. If your evaluation results are not successful, try the following and rerun the validation:
-   - Change the LLM foundation model to try and obtain more accurate results with a different model.
+   - Change the LLM model to try and obtain more accurate results with a different model.
-   - Edit the field prompt.
+   - Edit field prompts.
 Select the three vertical dots on a field to open the actions menu and select **Edit prompt**.
-   - Go back to previous steps and edit your data extraction configuration, or upload more sample documents.
+   - Go back to a previous step and edit your data extraction configuration, or upload more sample documents.
 1. Once you are satisfied that your data extraction configuration is accurate, you can publish the project.
 Select the **Publish** tab.

 :::tip
-Search and filter the results if you want to work with specific documents or extraction fields.
+Search and filter the results to work with specific documents or extraction fields.
 :::

 ### Validation status